GradleUp/compat-patrouille/README.md

 La Compat Patrouille handles all of that with just two simple functions!

 > [!NOTE]
 > Compatibility flags only work for JVM targets.
-[Other KMP targets currently have no compatibility modes](#kotin-multiplatform-kmp).
+[See below for more details](#kotlin-multiplatform-kmp).

 ### Usage